…I realized how tense my body was.

 Whatever I thought I knew about my body is not enough anymore, and I’m learning about its constant changes.

-For example, I haven’t felt nausea for weeks and then yesterday, surprise, I felt like I was in the first trimester all over again.
+I haven’t felt nausea for weeks and then yesterday, surprise, I felt like I was in the first trimester all over again.

 In any case, I got a sense of normality back.